Forex robots and Expert Advisors are scripts that are coded with automated forex trading strategies.

 The primary way to use automated software is to import these scripts into a forex platform such as the well-respected MetaTrader platform.
 Many robots and EAs develop using the Metaquote MQL language and deploy on both MetaTrader 4 (MT4) and MetaTrader 5 (MT5).

-The automated software can perform trading operations once imported into the trading platform, some with minimum trader intervention according to the algorithm’s pre-set conditions.
+The automated forex trading software can perform trading operations once imported into the trading platform, some with minimum trader intervention according to the algorithm’s pre-set conditions.

 Are Forex Robots and Expert Advisors the same?

 There is one crucial difference.
 A forex robot will perform trades without the need for manual sign off.
 An Expert Advisor is just responsible for generating trading signals, advising you if they think you should trade but not placing a trade for you.
-A forex robot undertakes the whole process from identification to trading placement automatically with no trader intervention.
+Forex robots automate the full process from trade signal to trade placement with no trader intervention.

 The Main Features of Expert Advisors and Forex Robots

 The algorithmic trading programs coded into EAs and forex robots are often capable of performing varying functions.